Close

 • Malaysia, Israel, UAE: 90 days within 180-day period

-Starting in late 2026, visa-exempt travelers including those from the US, Canada, Australia, and Japan will need to apply online for ETIAS (European Travel Information and Authorization System) before entering Slovenia and other Schengen countries.
+Once ETIAS (European Travel Information and Authorization System) launches, now expected in 2027 after the EU postponed the original late-2026 start, visa-exempt travelers including those from the US, Canada, Australia, and Japan will need to apply online before entering Slovenia and other Schengen countries.
 The ETIAS application fee is 20 euros for travelers aged 18 to 70, and once approved, it is valid for three years or until your passport expires, whichever comes first.

-The Entry/Exit System (EES) is being rolled out in phases across Schengen borders, with full operation expected by April 10, 2026.
-When you enter the Schengen area for short stays, you may need to register biometric details such as fingerprints and a photo.
+The Entry/Exit System (EES) has been fully operational at all Schengen external borders since April 10, 2026, replacing manual passport stamping.
+When you enter the Schengen area for a short stay, your biometric details such as fingerprints and a facial photo are registered digitally.

 Passport Requirements